aws-amplify/docs/ios/pubsub.md

 ### Establish Connection

 Before you can publish/subscribe to a topic, you need to establish a connection.
-You can do that using one of the following mehtods provided by the SDK.
+You can do that using one of the following methods provided by the SDK.

 #### Certificate based mutual authentication